19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Reaction.md

 Common reactions include:
 ## Ready
 - Allows you to turn any [Action](Action.md) into a [Reaction](Reaction.md) until your next [Turn](Turn.md).
-- *This uses an action, so it's not action economy efficient*
+- *This uses an action, so it's not very efficient*
 ## Melee Bash
 - When you miss a [Melee Attack](Melee%20Attack.md), you can deal damage equal to your damage modifier.
 - You cannot use this reaction on a [Critical Miss](Dice%20Rolls/Critical%20Miss.md).